-In January 2021, we closed a development and license agreement, subsequently amended by the First Amendment to the Development and License Agreement dated August 9, 2021 (as amended, the "Development and License Agreement") with Eli Lilly and Company ("Lilly") to utilize ARCUS for the research and development of potential in vivo therapies for genetic disorders.
-Lilly has initially nominated Duchenne muscular dystrophy ("DMD"), a liver-directed target and a central nervous system directed target, and has the right to nominate up to three additional gene targets for genetic disorders over the Nomination Period.
-Lilly may extend the Nomination Period for an additional two years from the date on which such initial Nomination Period ends, upon Lilly's election and payment of an extension fee.
-Under the terms of the Development and License Agreement, Lilly will receive an exclusive license to research, develop, manufacture and commercialize the resulting licensed products to diagnose, prevent and treat any and all diseases by in vivo gene editing directed against the applicable gene target.
-The Development and License Agreement provides that we will be responsible for conducting certain preclinical research and IND-enabling activities with respect to the gene targets nominated by Lilly to be subject to the collaboration, including manufacture of initial clinical trial material for the first licensed product.
-Lilly will be responsible for, and must use commercially reasonable efforts with respect to, conducting clinical development and commercialization activities for licensed products resulting from the collaboration, and may engage us for additional clinical and/or initial commercial manufacture of licensed products.
+In January 2021, we closed a development and license agreement, subsequently amended by the First Amendment to the Development and License Agreement dated August 9, 2021 (as amended, the "Lilly Agreement") with Lilly to utilize ARCUS for the research and development of potential in vivo therapies for genetic disorders.
+Lilly has initially nominated Duchenne muscular dystrophy ("DMD"), a liver-directed target and a central nervous system directed target, and has the right to nominate up to three additional gene targets for genetic disorders over the initial nomination period of four years.
+Lilly may extend the Nomination Period for an additional two years from the date on which such initial nomination period ends, upon Lilly's election and payment of an extension fee.
+Under the terms of the Lilly Agreement, Lilly will receive an exclusive license to research, develop, manufacture and commercialize the resulting licensed products to diagnose, prevent and treat any and all diseases by in vivo gene editing directed against the applicable gene target.
+The Development and License Agreement provides that we will be responsible for conducting certain pre-clinical research and IND-enabling activities with respect to the gene targets nominated by Lilly to be subject to the collaboration, including manufacture of initial clinical trial material for the first licensed product.
+Lilly will be responsible for, and must use commercially reasonable efforts with respect to, conducting clinical development and commercial and/or initial commercial manufacture of licensed products.

-In connection with the closing, we received an upfront cash payment of \$100.0 million as well as \$35.0 million from Lilly's purchase of 3,762,190 newly issued shares of our common stock pursuant to a stock purchase agreement as described below (the "Stock Purchase Agreement").
+In connection with the closing, we received an upfront cash payment of \$100.0 million as well as \$35.0 million from Lilly's purchase of 3,762,190 newly issued shares of our common stock pursuant to a stock purchase agreement (the "Lilly Share Purchase Agreement").
 We will also be eligible to receive milestone payments of up to an aggregate of \$420.0 million per licensed product as well as nomination fees for additional targets and certain research funding.
 If licensed products resulting from the collaboration are approved and sold, we will also be entitled to receive tiered royalties ranging from the mid-single digit percentages to the low-teens percentages on world-wide net sales of the licensed products, subject to customary potential reductions.
 Lilly's obligation to pay royalties to us expires on a country-by-country and licensed product-by-licensed product basis, upon the latest to occur of certain events related to expiration of patents, regulatory exclusivity or a period of ten years following first commercial sale of the licensed product.

 We have the right to elect to co-fund the clinical development of one licensed product, which may be selected from among the third or any subsequent licensed products to reach IND or CTA filing.
 If we elect to co-fund such licensed product, we would reimburse Lilly for a portion of the clinical development expenses for such product and, in exchange, each royalty tier with respect to net sales of such licensed product would be increased by a low single digit percentage.
-During the term of the Development and License Agreement, we may not (and may not license or collaborate with any third party to) research, develop, or commercialize any in vivo gene editing product directed against any gene targets that have been nominated and are subject to the Development and License Agreement.
+During the term of the Lilly Agreement, we may not (and may not license or collaborate with any third party to) research, develop, or commercialize any in vivo gene editing product directed against any gene targets that have been nominated and are subject to the Lilly Agreement.